Bible Book of Daniel, Part 3 - Chapters 4 & 5

 “That they shall drive thee from men, and thy dwelling shall be with the beasts of the field, and they shall make thee to eat grass as oxen, and they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.” – Daniel 4:25

-Belshazzar on the other hand had no opportunities left to change – this was going to happen now, no matter what:
+Belshazzar, on the other hand, had no opportunities left to change – this was fixed and going to happen now, no matter what:

 “In that night was Belshazzar the king of the Chaldeans slain.” – Daniel 5:30